-Persons who wish to transfer their business make comments such as, "Since I have no employees other than relatives, I can openly use the company's actual name to search for a successor," while prospective transferees have made comments such as, "It is difficult to adequately convey the appeals of a business using only anonymous information."
+Persons who wish to transfer their business make comments such as, "I can openly use the company's actual name to search for a successor," while prospective transferees have made comments such as, "It is difficult to adequately convey the appeals of a business using only anonymous information."

 In August 2022, JFC-Micro launched a "Business Successor Recruiting Initiative," which discloses on the JFC website the actual names of companies that wish to transfer their business, and has been supporting business matching.
-In addition, matching events were held in FY2022 in Shizuoka, Gifu, and Nagano Prefectures where companies that want to transfer their business gave presentations using their actual names.
+In addition, to further promote the matching of companies lacking successors, in FY2023, "business succession matching events" were held online at 15 locations nationwide, where companies publicly solicited successors with their names openly disclosed.
+At these events, 61 companies wishing to transfer their businesses showcased their businesses to a total of 1,974 participants (those interested in business transfers and those who support business succession) and publicly solicited successors.